The Christian walk is full of ups and downs, trials, and temptations. Read these 5 Ways to Help Kids Stand Firm in the Faith today!

 WRONG!
 Your kids start building their house the day they are born.
 Every moment, lesson, truth, and mistake along the way as they grow up is building their house.

 If there’s one thing I’m sure of, it’s that we DON’T want our kids to be building on the sand.
-We want to help them STAND FIRM and build on the Rock, having a firm foundation on Jesus Christ.
-Let’s look at 5 ways we can help them build.
+We want to help them STAND FIRM, build on the Rock, and create strong foundations on Jesus Christ.
+Let’s look at 5 ways we can teach apologetics for kids to help them build strong foundations.